Co-operators Life Insurance Review (2026 Update)

 ** Compared to the average monthly costs for $500,000 of coverage for healthy, non-smoking individuals across a term length of 10-30 years and 26 term life insurance products.

-Insurance rates for smokers are very competitive at Co-operators, ranging from exactly average to 6% below industry average.
+Insurance rates for smokers are very competitive at Co-operators, ranging from 5 to 7% below industry average.

 Age group